COVID-19 treatment: mechanisms of action

 1. Spike/ACE2 blockade via RBD-targeting antibodies

-Monoclonal antibodies or recombinant decoys that specifically bind the receptor-binding domain (RBD) of the spike protein, preventing attachment to ACE2 receptors on host cells.
+Monoclonal antibodies or recombinant decoys that specifically bind the receptor-binding domain (RBD) of the spike protein, preventing attachment to ACE2 receptors on host cells1.

-Possible treatments: bamlanivimab, casirivimab/imdevimab, tixagevimab/cilgavimab, regdanvimab, etesevimab, APN01, STI-4398, griffithsin, cyanovirin-N
+Possible treatments: bamlanivimab, casirivimab/imdevimab, tixagevimab/cilgavimab, regdanvimab, etesevimab, APN01, STI-4398, griffithsin, cyanovirin-N, RBD-binding antiviral peptides

 2. S2-targeting monoclonal antibodies (fusion domain inhibitors)